 We are performing research on or developing products for the treatment of several rare disorders, including HAE and FOP, as well as developing broad spectrum antivirals for use as medical countermeasures.
 We expect to encounter significant competition for any of the pharmaceutical products we are developing and plan to develop.
 Companies that complete clinical trials, obtain required funding or government support, obtain required regulatory approvals and commence commercial sales or stockpiling orders of their products before their competitors may achieve a significant competitive advantage.
-Such is the case with the current neuraminidase inhibitors marketed by GSK and Roche for influenza; CINRYZE®, KALBITOR® and FIRAZYR®, marketed by Shire Pharmaceuticals, Inc. ("Shire") for HAE; BERINERT® and HAEGARDA® marketed by CSL Limited ("CSL") for HAE; and RUCONEST® marketed by Pharming Healthcare, Inc. ("Pharming") for HAE.
+Such is the case with the current neuraminidase inhibitors marketed by GlaxoSmithKline plc and F. Hoffmann-La Roche Ltd. for influenza; CINRYZE[®], KALBITOR[®] and FIRAZYR[®], marketed by Shire Pharmaceuticals, Inc. ("Shire") for HAE; BERINERT[®] and HAEGARDA[®] marketed by CSL Limited ("CSL") for HAE; and RUCONEST[®] marketed by Pharming Healthcare, Inc. ("Pharming") for HAE.

 Further, several pharmaceutical and biotechnology firms have announced efforts in HAE and in other therapeutic areas where we have discovery and development efforts ongoing.
-Notably, prophylactic treatment for HAE is becoming increasingly competitive with the recent approval of CSL's HAEGARDA, Shire's positive Phase 3 data for the monoclonal antibody, lanadelumab, and Pharming's completion of a Phase 2 HAE prophylaxis trial and filing of an sBLA for RUCONEST.
+Notably, prophylactic treatment for HAE is becoming increasingly competitive with the recent approval of CSL's HAEGARDA, Shire's positive Phase 3 data for the monoclonal antibody, lanadelumab, and Pharming's completion of a Phase 2 HAE prophylaxis trial and filing of a supplemental Biologics License Application for RUCONEST.
 Additionally, Kalvista Pharmaceuticals, Inc. (KVD818) and Attune Pharmaceuticals, Inc. (ATN-249) have oral candidates for HAE prophylaxis in Phase 1 development.
-Therapeutic products with potentially promising data to treat Ebola include Mapp Biopharmaceutical, Inc.'s ZMapp (antibody-based) and Gilead Sciences, Inc.'s product currently under development (small molecule), both of which have been used in Ebola infected patients.
-Shionogi also recently announced positive Phase 3 data for S033188, an oral treatment for influenza.
+Currently, there are five investigational therapeutics under a compassionate use/expanded access framework that can be available in an outbreak setting to treat Ebola infected patients.
+In early 2018, Shionogi announced the approval in Japan of Xofluza, an oral treatment for influenza, which has also received Priority Review designation from the FDA.
 For FOP, Clementia Pharmaceuticals Inc.'s palovarotene, an oral, retinoic acid gamma receptor agonist, currently in Phase 3, and Regeneron Pharmaceuticals Inc.'s REGN2477, an i.v. anti-activin antibody in Phase 2, are the most advanced development programs in the space.
 If one or more of our competitors' products or programs are successful, the market for our products may be reduced or eliminated.